kumbulanit/t-sql/tech company/untitled/Presentations/Lab_Basic_SELECT_Presentation.md

 -- Mistake: Missing FROM clause
 -- SELECT FirstName, LastName;
 -- Correct:
-SELECT FirstName, LastName FROM Employees;
+SELECT FirstName, LastName FROM Employees e;

 -- Mistake: Missing quotes around strings
--- SELECT * FROM Employees WHERE Department = IT;
+-- SELECT * FROM Employees WHERE d.d.DepartmentName = IT;
 -- Correct:
-SELECT * FROM Employees e INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID WHERE d.DepartmentName = 'Engineering';
+SELECT * FROM Employees e INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID WHERE d.d.DepartmentName = 'Engineering';

 -- Mistake: Using = with NULL
 -- SELECT * FROM Employees WHERE MiddleName = NULL;